Sonic boom

 A sonic boom is a sound associated with shock waves created when an object travels through the air faster than the speed of sound.
 Sonic booms generate enormous amounts of sound energy, sounding similar to an explosion or a thunderclap to the human ear.
-A decibel is the primary unit measurement of sound.
-"A thunderclap is incredibly loud, producing levels between 100 and 120 dBA (decibels A)- the equivalent of standing near a jet during take-off."

-The crack of a supersonic bullet passing overhead or the crack of a bullwhip are examples of a sonic boom in miniature.
+The crack of a supersonic bullet passing overhead or the crack of a bullwhip and the snapping of a rolled up towel are examples of a small sonic boom.

 Sonic booms due to large supersonic aircraft can be particularly loud and startling, tend to awaken people, and may cause minor damage to some structures.
-This led to prohibition of routine supersonic flight overland.
-Although they cannot be completely prevented, research suggests that with careful shaping of the vehicle, the nuisance due to the sonic booms may be reduced to the point that overland supersonic flight may become a feasible option.
+This led to the prohibition of routine supersonic flight overland.
+Although sonic booms cannot be completely prevented, research suggests that with careful shaping of the vehicle, the nuisance due to sonic booms may be reduced to the point that overland supersonic flight may become a feasible option.

 A sonic boom does not occur only at the moment an object crosses the sound barrier and neither is it heard in all directions emanating from the supersonic object.
-Rather, the boom is a continuous effect that occurs while the object is travelling at supersonic speeds and affects only observers that are positioned at a point that intersects a region in the shape of a geometrical cone behind the object.
-As the object moves, this conical region also moves behind it and when the cone passes over the observer, they will briefly experience the "boom".
+Rather, the boom is a continuous effect that occurs while the object is traveling at supersonic speeds and affects only observers who are positioned at a point that intersects a region in the shape of a geometrical cone behind the object.
+As the object moves, this conical region also moves behind it and when the cone passes over observers, they will briefly experience the "boom".

 Causes

 When an aircraft passes through the air, it creates a series of pressure waves in front of the aircraft and behind it, similar to the bow and stern waves created by a boat.
 These waves travel at the speed of sound and, as the speed of the object increases, the waves are forced together, or compressed, because they cannot get out of each other's way quickly enough.
-Eventually they merge into a single shock wave, which travels at the speed of sound, a critical speed known as Mach 1, and is approximately 1192 km/h at sea level and 20 C.
+Eventually, they merge into a single shock wave, which travels at the speed of sound, a critical speed known as Mach 1, which is approximately 1192 km/h at sea level and 20 C.

 In smooth flight, the shock wave starts at the nose of the aircraft and ends at the tail.
 Because the different radial directions around the aircraft's direction of travel are equivalent (given the "smooth flight" condition), the shock wave forms a Mach cone, similar to a vapour cone, with the aircraft at its tip.
 The half-angle $\alpha$ between the direction of flight and the shock wave is given by: